TacoDelPaco/BridgeX/README.md

 ```

 This grants the Node binary cap_net_raw & cap_net_bind_service privileges, so it can start/stop BLE advertising and listen on port 80

+You can then edit the following files to switch from using root:

+1. Run `sudoedit /usr/local/bin/xyo-bridge-start.sh` and remove `sudo `
+2. Run `sudoedit /etc/systemd/system/xyo-bridge.service` and update `User=root` to `User=<Pi Username>`

 > **Note:** The above command requires setcap to be installed `sudo apt install libcap2-bin`